 What Not to Grow Next to Swiss Chard

-It’s important to know the good neighbors, but it’s also important to be aware of which plants you shouldn’t grow next to this vegetable.
+It’s essential to know the good neighbors, but it’s also crucial to be aware of which plants you shouldn’t grow near this vegetable.

 While Swiss chard is a hardy vegetable that can thrive in a variety of climates and soil types, there are a few plants that are considered bad companions.

 The most notable bad companion for Swiss chard is beets.
 Both crops share the same pests and diseases.
-As such, planting them next to each other will only make things worse.
+As such, planting them next to each other will only exacerbate the issue.

 Other plants to avoid include: